 This article was originally issued as a press release by COFACE Families Europe and is republished here with permission.
 COFACE is a network of civil society associations representing the interests of all families.
 COFACE Families Europe's areas of work include social/family policy, education, disability, gender equality, migration, consumer issues, and also protection of children online, privacy, data protection and reflections on technological developments and how they may impact families.

-COFACE-Families Europe has recently published the April 2017 edition of its newsletter.
+COFACE Families Europe has recently published the Summer 2017 edition of its newsletter.

 - Martin Schmalzried (COFACE)